Qatar diplomat emphasizes engagement with Taliban at forum

 Qatar’s policies and insights on Afghanistan are watched closely because the tiny gas-rich nation has played an outsized role in the war-torn country in the wake of the U.S. withdrawal.

-“What we are saying to the Taliban, which is the caretaker government, the de facto authorities in Kabul, (is that) discrimination and exclusion ... this is not a good policy,” al-Qahtani said in a speech at the Global Security Forum in Doha organized by The Soufan Center.
+“What we are saying to the Taliban, which is the caretaker government, the de facto authorities in Kabul, (is that) discrimination and exclusion... this is not a good policy,” al-Qahtani said in a speech at the Global Security Forum in Doha organized by The Soufan Center.
 “As a de facto authority, you have certain responsibility, obligations to discharge.”

-The current Afghan government, which the Taliban say is only interim, is comprised solely of Taliban figures, including several sanctioned by the United Nations.
+The current Afghan government, which the Taliban say is only interim, is comprised solely of Taliban figures, including several blacklisted by the United Nations.

+“They need more collaboration and more cooperation and more assistance from other countries,” al-Qahtani said, adding that engagement with the world is the only way forward to stave off a humanitarian catastrophe in the impoverished nation.

 Qatar was crucial to the chaotic U.S. airlift of more than 100,000 people from Kabul after the Taliban’s surprise takeover of the capital Aug.
 15, and has hosted face-to-face talks between the Taliban and the United States.

-Just this week, the U.S. and Taliban held more direct talks in Qatar’s capital, Doha, in their such meeting since the American troop withdrawal Aug.
+Just this week, the U.S. and Taliban held more direct talks in Qatar’s capital, Doha, in their first such meeting since the American troop withdrawal Aug.
 31. Representatives of the European Union and Taliban were holding similar talks in Doha on Tuesday.

 Al-Qahtani explained why Qatar encourages engagement with the Taliban, who for years carried out suicide bombings and killings of troops and civilians.
 Although the group wants international recognition and agreed on a peace deal with the U.S., it has resorted to public hangings and other brutal tactics since taking power.

-The Taliban, however, have ruled out cooperation with Washington on containing the Islamic State group in Afghanistan.
+The Taliban, however, have ruled out cooperation with Washington on containing the Islamic State group in Afghanistan, even as they fight the group, which is seen as more radical and extremist.
 Additionally, the Taliban’s longtime support for al-Qaida makes the group an unreliable U.S. counterterrorism partner.

 While ruling Afghanistan during the late 1990s, the Taliban sheltered al-Qaida and its chief, Osama bin Laden.
 Their refusal to hand over bin Laden and other al-Qaida members after the Sept.
-11 terror attacks prompted the U.S. to launch a military assault which ousted the Taliban and led to a 20-year war in Afghanistan.
+11 terror attacks prompted the U.S. military assault that ousted the Taliban and led to a 20-year war in Afghanistan.

 Al-Qahtani argued that Taliban officials who have been residing in Qatar, where the group has had a political office since 2013, were positively impacted in their thinking by their interactions with Western diplomats and others over the years.